 Are you comfortable working on the command line or do you prefer a graphical interface for installing, configuring, and administering?

-For example, the FileZilla project has an FTP server with a GUI interface for Windows server FTP setup.
-And its documentation shows how to set-up an FTP server on Windows.
+For example, the FileZilla server has a GUI interface for a Windows server FTP setup.
+And its documentation shows how to set up an FTP server on Windows, including how to configure Windows Control Panel to allow your FTP server to bypass firewalls.

 5. Fees